The Next Passport

 What to expect at each milestone

-You submit your package — including apostilled US vital records with certified sworn Polish translations — through the Polish consulate serving your US state.
+You submit your package — including apostilled US vital records with certified sworn Polish translations — through the Polish consulate whose consular district covers your US state.
+Art.
+57 ust.
+1 routes the filing through the konsul właściwy ze względu na miejsce zamieszkania, and Art.
+53–54 of the Prawo konsularne (2015) make a post that is not competent forward the file to the one that is. gov.pl allows you to lodge the documents in person or send them by mail.
 The consulate performs a completeness check and forwards the complete file to the Masovian Voivode in Warsaw.
-The $118 USD consular fee is paid at this appointment; it is non-refundable.
+The $118 USD consular fee is paid on submission and is non-refundable; on mailed applications gov.pl accepts only a money order or cashier's check.

 The Masovian Voivode registers your case and assigns a reference number.
-Your case now sits in the substantive queue.
-As with most jus sanguinis confirmations, nothing substantive has happened yet — this milestone simply confirms the file arrived and was opened.
+This is the moment that matters legally: the six-month deadline runs from the application reaching the deciding office, not from the day you filed with the consulate.
+Nothing substantive has happened yet — this milestone simply confirms the file arrived and was opened.

 Mid-process — possible request for additional documents

-If the Voivode needs more evidence to establish the unbroken chain, they issue a written request — often for earlier-generation Polish archival records, clarified sworn translations, or proof that an intermediate ancestor never received a formal zwolnienie.
+If the Voivode needs more evidence to establish the unbroken chain, they issue a written request — often for earlier-generation Polish archival records, clarified sworn translations, or proof that an intermediate ancestor never received a formal zezwolenie na zmianę obywatelstwa.
 The office may set a deadline for your response and extend the overall processing period accordingly.

 Respond promptly.
 A pending request pauses your case, and slow responses are one of the biggest avoidable causes of delay.